cottoncammy/disquark/README.md

 [![License](https://img.shields.io/github/license/disquark/disquark?style=for-the-badge&logo=mozilla)](https://www.mozilla.org/en-US/MPL/2.0/)
 [![Main branch build](<https://img.shields.io/github/actions/workflow/status/disquark/disquark/ci-main.yml?branch=main&style=for-the-badge&logo=github>)](https://github.com/disquark/disquark/actions/workflows/ci-main.yml)

-DisQuark is a reactive library that enables developers to write fast and performant Java applications that leverage Discord's REST API without having to worry about its underlying complexities.
+DisQuark is a reactive library that enables developers to write fast and performant JVM applications that leverage Discord's REST API.
 Includes support for REST interactions and OAuth2.
-Written from the ground up for use with the [Quarkus](https://quarkus.io) framework.
+Written from the ground up for use with the [Quarkus](https://quarkus.io) framework using our official [Quarkiverse extension]().

 Powered by [Vert.x](https://vertx.io), [SmallRye Mutiny](https://smallrye.io/smallrye-mutiny), and [Immutables](https://immutables.github.io).

 Read our [documentation](https://docs.disquark.io) to learn how to get started and more.

+# Kotlin

+DisQuark provides an [idiomatic Kotlin API]() for users who prefer Kotlin and will continue to do so for any future modules.

 # Status

 DisQuark's API should be considered technical preview, but it will be stable [soon]().

+DisQuark currently does not support Discord's Gateway or Voice APIs.

 # Snapshots